rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 # 0.5 Transcription

-<a name="0.5">0.5</a> *Optionally,* record a transcription standard used for the metadata work as a [related manifestation of work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-123e0456-8c5f-3236-ba8a-155b8294a32c "RDA element: related manifestation of work"). _**ALT note: this is directly from the RDA Tookit [instructions on Transcription](https://beta.rdatoolkit.org/en-US_ala-cfa18e03-17f2-378a-874c-86515bf7e0ac/div_cfw_wqc_ydb); since it's a relationship element, do we want to punt it right now?**_
+*Optionally,* record a transcription standard used for the metadata work as a [related manifestation of work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-123e0456-8c5f-3236-ba8a-155b8294a32c "RDA element: related manifestation of work"). _**ALT note: this is directly from the RDA Tookit [instructions on Transcription](https://beta.rdatoolkit.org/en-US_ala-cfa18e03-17f2-378a-874c-86515bf7e0ac/div_cfw_wqc_ydb); since it's a relationship element, do we want to punt it right now?
+Also, I'm not sure where to put in for numbering**

 ## 0.5.0 General guidelines on transcription

-<a name="0.5.0">0.5.0</a> Transcribe information in the form and order in which it is presented in the resource, according to these general rules, unless instructed otherwise by specific rules.
+<a name="0.5.0.1">0.5.0.1</a> Transcribe information in the form and order in which it is presented in the resource, according to these general rules, unless instructed otherwise by specific rules.
 Do not use the mark of omission to indicate transposition.

-DCRMR normalizes puncutation and capitalization based on current conventions, with an optional exception in punctuation (see [0.5.3.1.2](/DCRMR/general-rules/Transcription/#0.5.3.1.2)).
+DCRMR normalizes punctuation and capitalization based on current conventions, with an optional exception in punctuation (see [0.5.13.3](/DCRMR/general-rules/Transcription/#0.5.13.3)).

 If nonnormalized transcription is considered important, follow [RDA Guidelines on basic transcription](https://beta.rdatoolkit.org/Guidance/Index?externalId=en-US_ala-fd2213e6-ae72-3e6f-8f0a-be3fc0e8d728 "RDA Guidelines on basic transcription") and consistently apply it throughout the resource description.

-## 0.5.1 Letters, diacritical marks, ligatures, symbols, and rebuses
+## 0.5.1-0.5.7 Letters, diacritical marks, ligatures, symbols, and rebuses

-### 0.5.1.1 Letters and diacritical marks
+### 0.5.1 Letters and diacritical marks

-In general, transcribe letters and diaritical as they appear.
-Do not add accent sand other diacritical marks not present in the manifestation.
-Convert earlier forms of letters and diacritical marks to their modern form (TBD BELOW).
+<a name="0.5.1.1">0.5.1.1</a> In general, transcribe letters and diacritical marks as they appear.
+Do not add accents and other diacritical marks not present in the manifestation.
+Convert earlier forms of letters and diacritical marks to their modern form (see [early letterforms and symbols](/DCRMR/general-rules/Transcription/#0.5.4), [0.5.4.1](/DCRMR/general-rules/Transcription/#0.5.4.1)).

-*Optionally*, when converting uppercase to lowercase, add diacritical marks that are not present on the source of information in accordance with the pattern of usage in the text.
+<a name="0.5.1.2">0.5.1.2</a> *Optionally*, when converting uppercase to lowercase, add diacritical marks that are not present on the source of information in accordance with the pattern of usage in the text.

-### 0.5.1.2 Ligatures
+### 0.5.2 Ligatures

-In most languages, including Latin, transcribe a ligature by giving its component letters separately.
-Do not, however, separate the component letters of æ in Anglo-Saxon; œ in French; or æ and œ in ancient or modern Scandinavian languages.
+<a name="0.5.2.1">0.5.2.1</a> In most languages, including Latin, transcribe a ligature by giving its component letters separately.
+Do not, however, separate the component letters of **æ** in Anglo-Saxon; **œ** in French; or **æ** and **œ** in ancient or modern Scandinavian languages.

-### 0.5.1.3 Symbols, etc.
+### 0.5.3 Symbols, etc.

-<a name="0.5.1.3.1">0.5.1.3.1</a> Replace symbols or other matter that cannot be reproduced using available typographical facilities with a cataloger's description in square brackets.
+<a name="0.5.3.1">0.5.3.1</a> Replace symbols or other matter that cannot be reproduced using available typographical facilities with a cataloger's description in square brackets.
 Make a note if necessary.

 For additional guidance on recording signs and symbols, see the LC-PCC PS for 1.7.5. **ALT note: do we keep the reference to the LC-PCC PS?**